|Population||83 836 000|

 This cocktail of Islam and nationalism also affects Christians from non-Muslim backgrounds, for example, ethnic minorities such as Greeks, Armenians and Syriacs.
 They are barely recognized as full members of Turkish society and encounter all kinds of legal and bureaucratic obstructions.

 Christians also have limited access to state employment, and experience discrimination in the private sector, especially where employers have ties to the government.
 Since religious affiliation is still recorded on old identity cards and the electronic chip of new identity cards, it is easy to discriminate against Christian applicants.

 “The only reason I can think of for [forcing me to leave] is that we are people of faith, and at times we have shared our faith with the local people.”

 Without warning, the Turkish government notified Hans-Jurgen Louven, who’s worked for two decades in the tourism sector, that his routine application to renew his residency visa had been denied.
 He was then ordered to leave Turkey – where he owns property and planned to stay for the rest of his life – within 10 days.

 What does Open Doors do to help Christians in Turkey?

-Open Doors is raising prayer for believers in difficult situations and prayer in general for Turkey.
+Open Doors is raising prayer for persecuted believers in Turkey.